secretagentan/lab-w02d03-js-sticky-notes/README.md

 When a user visits the site...

-    - they should see a field called "Total number of notes:", initially this should be set to zero
+    - they should see text called "Total number of notes:", initially this should be set to zero a button that says "Add A NOTE"
-    - as the user adds notes the "total number of notes" should be updated
-    - a button that says "Add A NOTE" should be on the page, when clicked, a editable note should be added on the page

 When a user clicks on the "Add A Note" button

-     - a new editable note pops-up, where they enter text
+     - a new editable note appended to the page
-     - they should be able to come back to the note and edit it, or delete it
-     - also the total note counter needs to be updated
+     - the total note counter needs to be updated

 ### Feature Requests